panoramax-project/DetectionTutorial/README.md

 We're using here as a base model `yolov8n.pt` ([see all available models in docs](https://docs.ultralytics.com/models/yolov8/#supported-tasks-and-modes)), this could be tweaked for improving model performance.

-Also note that the `imgsz=2048` parameter should correspond to the actual width of retrieved pictures.
-In the `find_pics.py` script we used, all pictures are downloaded with a fixed width of 2048 pixels.
-Don't forget to change the value here if you have different picture sizing.
+Note also the `imgsz=2048` parameter.
+This corresponds to the maximum size images will take before being analysed by YOLO.
+Larger images will be resized to a width of 2048 pixels, while smaller images will keep their original size.
+We are using 2048 pixels here because this corresponds to the width of standard definition pictures retrieved from Panoramax with the `find_pics.py` script.
+This size can be adapted to suit your needs:

+- If you want to use images with a higher resolution, the value should be increased.
+- If you have a graphics card with little memory, the value should be reduced.
+- If you want faster processing at the expense of finer object detection, reduce the value.

 ![YOLO training on your pictures and heating up your GPU](./Images/yolo_training.png)